Content marketing can be powerful.

 When visiting the website, you’ll see categories like “Burgers”, “Breakfast”, and “Snacks & Sides”.
 Clicking on one will redirect you to a page of questions like “What kind of beef do you use in your burgers?” and “How much salt do you add to your fries?”

 Not only is this campaign informative, it's transparent.
 McDonald’s embraced the scrutiny from the public and took the opportunity to be transparent with their customers.
+Want to follow suit, listen to your own customers, and create content with what they have to say?

 Now that you’ve read through a list of innovative content marketing campaigns, we hope you’re inspired.
 Always keep your audience in mind when creating your brand’s campaigns.
 Think of ways you can provide them with content they can’t find anywhere else.
 Although we’ve said it a handful of times already, make it valuable.
 Create an experience they won’t forget.